manniwood/cl4pg/README.md

     employee_id int constraint users_employee_id_uniq not null);
 ```

-Let's assume a file named `sql/insert_user.sql` on the classpath, with the following
+Let's assume a file named `sql/insert_user.sql` on the classpath
-contents:
+(in 'src/main/resources' in your Java project if you are using the Maven project layout):

 ```Java
 insert into users (